Med mere end 58.000 konkurser i 2016 er konkursraten stadigvæk ca. 5% højere end raten før krisen i 2008.

 Growth expected to remain below eurozone average

-After several years of feeble GDP increases below 1%, in 2016 the French economy is expected to grow 1.1% as private consumption, manufacturing and exports improve.
-However, this growth rate remains below the eurozone average of 1.5%.
+After several years of feeble GDP increases of less than 1%, in 2015 and 2016 the French economy grew 1.2% annually.
+However, this growth rate remained below the eurozone average (1.6% growth in 2016).

-The 2008 credit crisis, subsequent government stimulus measures, and France’s only modest recovery have led to a sharp increase in public debt in recent years, up to 96% of GDP in 2015 from 66.7% of GDP in 2008.
+The 2008 credit crisis, subsequent government stimulus measures, and France’s only modest recovery have led to a sharp increase in public debt in recent years, up to 93% of GDP in 2016 from 67% of GDP in 2008.
 The French government has repeatedly missed meeting the Maastricht deficit threshold of 3% of GDP.
-Despite some austerity programmes, more measures to curb public spending are required, as public spending in France is the highest in the eurozone.
+Despite some austerity programmes, more measures to curb public spending are required, as public spending in France is the highest in the eurozone (57% of GDP).